conoverm/webpack-starter/Readme.md

 $ npx webpack
 ```

-Oh, no a new error.
+Oh no, a new error.
 It's just not working!
 You probably got output like this:
 ```
 $ npx webpack
 [webpack-cli] Compilation finished